RelativeDistance/UnityAVIExport/README.md

 [**View WebGL Demo Scene**](https://relativedistance.github.io//UnityAVIExport/index)

 Export an MJPG encoded AVI at runtime or from the editor.
 This plugin is a Unity wrapper around this code: [MotionJPEGWriter](https://github.com/secile/MotionJPEGWriter).
 The AVIs produced by this plugin will play natively on MacOS and Windows without any additional codecs.
-Plugin should work with all Unity platforms (only standalone and WebGL tested).
+Plugin should work with all Unity platforms (only Standalone and WebGL tested).

 # Installation
 Import the [UnityAVIExport.unitypackage](https://github.com/RelativeDistance/UnityAVIExport/raw/master/UnityAVIExport.unitypackage).
 Then follow either the runtime or editor instructions below.